American and British English spelling differences: -re, -er

 In Britain, both -re and -er spellings were common before Johnson's 1755 dictionary was published.
 Following this, -re became the most common usage in Britain.
 In the United States, following the publication of Webster's Dictionary in the early 19th century, American English became more standardized, exclusively using the -er spelling.

 In addition, spelling of some words have been changed from -re to -er in both varieties.
-These include September, October, November, December, chamber, chapter, disaster, enter, filter, letter, member, minister, monster, number, offer, oyster, powder, proper, semester, sober, tender, and tiger.
-Words using the "-meter" suffix (from Ancient Greek -μέτρον métron, via French -mètre) normally had the -re spelling from earliest use in English but were superseded by -er.
+These include amber, blister, cadaver, chamber, chapter, charter, cider, coffer, coriander, cover, cucumber, cylinder, December, diaper, disaster, enter, fever, filter, gender, leper, letter, lobster, master, member, meter (measuring instrument), minister, monster, murder, November, number, October, offer, order, oyster, powder, proper, render, semester, September, sequester, sinister, sober, surrender, tender, tiger, and water.
+Words using the -meter suffix (from Ancient Greek -μέτρον métron, via French -mètre) normally had the -re spelling from earliest use in English but were superseded by -er.
 Examples include thermometer and barometer.

 The e preceding the r is kept in American-inflected forms of nouns and verbs, for example, fibers, reconnoitered, centering, which are fibres, reconnoitred, and centring respectively in British English.
 According to the OED, centring is a "word ... of 3 syllables (in careful pronunciation)" (i.e., /ˈsɛntərɪŋ/), yet there is no vowel in the spelling corresponding to the second syllable (/ə/).
 The OED third edition (revised entry of June 2016) allows either two or three syllables.
 On the Oxford Dictionaries Online website, the three-syllable version is listed only as the American pronunciation of centering.
 The e is dropped for other derivations, for example, central, fibrous, spectral.
-But, the existence of related words without e before the r is not proof for the existence of an -re British spelling: for example, entry and entrance come from enter, which has not been spelled entre for centuries.
+However, the existence of related words without e before the r is not proof for the existence of an -re British spelling: for example, entry and entrance come from enter, which has not been spelled entre for centuries.

 The difference relates only to root words; -er rather than -re is universal as a suffix for agentive (reader, user, winner) and comparative (louder, nicer) forms.
 One outcome is the British distinction of meter for a measuring instrument from metre for the unit of length.
-But, while "poetic metre" is often spelled as -re, pentameter, hexameter, etc. are always -er.
+However, while "poetic metre" is often spelled as -re, pentameter, hexameter, etc. are always -er.

 Exceptions

 Many other words have -er in British English.
 These include Germanic words, such as anger, mother, timber and water, and such Romance-derived words as danger, quarter and river.

 The ending -cre, as in acre, lucre, massacre, and mediocre, is used in both British and American English to show that the c is pronounced /k/ rather than /s/.
 The spellings euchre and ogre are also the same in both British and American English.

-Fire and its associated adjective fiery are the same in both British and American English, although the noun was spelled fier in Old and Middle English.